nickmmark/infection-tracking/README.md

 ## proposed solution
+* ***Use ubiquitous mobile phones to track users and combine with encryption to protect privacy***
-* ***Our mobile app and associated platform takes advantage of the fact that modern smartphones are ubiquitous, able to collect geospatial data, and able to share it over secure networks.
+* A mobile app and associated platform takes advantage of the fact that modern smartphones are ubiquitous, able to collect geospatial data, and able to share it over secure networks.
 By developing a privacy preserving algorithm, we enable users to immediately see if they have been exposed to infected individuals without risking exposure of thier location data.***
  * individuals can download an app to see information about where infections have been reported
  * this app also securely tracks users locations
  * this information can be used to identify if a user has been in the same location as an infected person

-## design of app and platform
 * there are two core pieces of the platform
   * a mobile app that can provide information about outbreaks and securely track locations
   * a platform that can identify exposure between infected individuals and other users

 ## Geotemporalspatial encoding of data
-* objective: combine time and location data into a encrypted hash; the ciphertext can be compared to look for ```collisions``` without compromising the users privacy by revealing thier location.
+* ***The key ideas is to combine time and location data into a encrypted hash; the ciphertext can be compared to look for ```collisions``` without compromising the users privacy by revealing thier location.***

-### overview of enabling technologies
 * Geohash is an open source method developed in 2008 to turn two (or more) spatial coordinates into a single hashed value
 * The technology turns a time series of geospatial coordinates into an encrypted and anonymized dataset; if a known infected person is identified the platform can search for other individuals who occupied the same place at the same time (they share identical geotemporal coordinates).
 * users who are potentially exposed can see alerts tagged to thier UUIDs